 docker run -d --name keepalived --restart=always \ --cap-add=NET_ADMIN --cap-add=NET_BROADCAST --cap-add=NET_RAW --net=host \ -e KEEPALIVED_UNICAST_PEERS="#PYTHON2BASH:['192.168.4.1', '192.168.4.2']" \ -e KEEPALIVED_VIRTUAL_IPS=192.168.4.3 \ -e KEEPALIVED_PRIORITY=100 \ osixia/keepalived:2.0.20

 That's it.
 Each node will talk to the other via unicast (no need to un-firewall multicast addresses), and the node with the highest priority gets to be the master.
 When ingress traffic arrives on the master node via the VIP, docker's routing mesh will deliver it to the appropriate docker node.

-- Some hosting platforms (OpenStack, for one) won't allow you to simply "claim" a virtual IP.
-Each node is only able to receive traffic targetted to its unique IP.
+Some hosting platforms (OpenStack, for one) won't allow you to simply "claim" a virtual IP.
+Each node is only able to receive traffic targetted to its unique IP, unless certain security controls are disabled by the cloud administrator.
 In this case, keepalived is not the right solution, and a platform-specific load-balancing solution should be used.
 In OpenStack, this is Neutron's "Load Balancer As A Service" (LBAAS) component.
-AWS and Azure would likely include similar protections.
+AWS, GCP and Azure would likely include similar protections. ↩